 - Request for personal information in order to protect your account

 - Request to move funds to a “protected” account

-- The best way to beat a scam call is to hang up.
-If you want to make sure your account is protected, call the institution directly, using the phone number provided on their official website.
+- The best way to beat a scam call is to hang-up.
+If you want to make sure your account is protected, call to the institution directly, using the phone number provided on their official website.

 - If you are ever asked for this information from someone stating they represent Saxo Bank – contact us immediately here.

-- Social media scams are becoming increasingly more prevalent as a larger share of our personal lives is shared online
+- Social media scams are becoming increasingly more prevalent as a larger share of our personal life’s is shared online

 - By examining your publicly available content and/or befriending you, fraudsters can retrieve vulnerable personal information and commit identity fraud